Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 \section{Introduction}

 The extensive searches at the CERN LHC have probed numerous final states without direct evidence for physics beyond the standard model (BSM).
 As many minimal BSM models have now been ruled out, more unusual signatures that may have evaded previous searches are being explored as possible explanations for questions unanswered by the standard model (SM).
 A well-motivated class of BSM models are hidden-valley (HV) models~\cite{Cvetic:2002qa,Chacko:2005pe,Strassler:2006im,Abel:2008ai,Hur:2007uz,Bai:2013xga}, which can provide solutions to the dark matter puzzle~\cite{Bai:2013xga} and the hierarchy problem~\cite{Chacko:2005pe}.
 The HV models extend the SM with a non-Abelian gauge group, dark quantum chromodynamics (QCD), and predict unconventional signatures including emerging~\cite{Schwaller:2015gea} or semivisible~\cite{Cohen:2015toa} jets.
 If the product of the running dark QCD coupling and the number of dark QCD colors ('t Hooft coupling~\cite{tHooft:1973alw}) exceeds unity for a broad range of energies above the confinement scale, collinear emission is no longer enhanced.
 This dark QCD showering produces low-momentum particles spherically distributed in the rest frame of the initiating particle~\cite{Polchinski:2002jw,Strassler:2006im,Hofman:2008ar}, a signature known as a soft unclustered energy pattern (SUEP)~\cite{Strassler:2008bv,Knapen:2016hky}.
+In the considered phenomenological model~\cite{Knapen:2016hky}, a heavy scalar mediator produces a SUEP shower that is composed of multiple, identical dark mesons (\Pphi) that decay to dark photons (\PAprime), which in turn decay to visible SM particles, producing a signature of numerous low-momentum (soft) SM particles spread broadly in the $\eta$-$\phi$ space.